 The crews of nine eco-tourism vessels focused on 1,000 kilometres of shoreline “around 100 small islands.”

 Fineman mentions several of the boats in the podcast above.
 The sailboats “Island Odyssey” and “Island Roamer” belong to Burke’s company, Blue Water Adventures, from North Vancouver.
 Maple Leaf Adventures contributed the converted tug “Swell” and catamaran “Cascadia.”
 Russel Markel’s “Passing Cloud” hails from Cowichan Bay.
-Ross Campbell’s “Columbia III” is based on Sonora Island.
+Ross Campbell’s “Columbia III” (Mothership Adventures) is based on Sonora Island.
 There were also boats from West Vancouver and Mill Bay.

 They were assisted by a helicopter, and a barge from the Heiltsuk community in Bella Bella.